Porting Applications using Recipes

 • Linux distributions add a number after the .so files to avoid conflicts on the /usr/lib folder when packages use different ABI versions of the same library, for example: library-name.so.6.

-• You need to do this because each software is different, the major reason is "Build Instructions" organization.
+• You need to do this because each software is different, the major reason is the "Build Instructions" organization of each program.

 Bundled Libraries